Master of Science Program in Pharmacology

 The courses listed are components of the NIH K30 Training Program in Human Investigation.

-Physicians may receive up to nine credits for medical school coursework (typical courses are marked with “*”).
+Physicians may receive up to nine credits for medical College coursework (typical courses are marked with “*”).

 ** Please note that the Human Investigation track requires a research thesis (i.e., students in this track are not eligible for the capstone project option).

 For more information on the Human Investigation Specialization Track and the NIH K30 program, contact Dr. Scott Waldman.

 For more information on the Master of Science degree requirements, course descriptions, etc., please refer to the Jefferson College of Biomedical Sciences website.

 For additional questions, please contact Eleanor Gorman, Assistant Coordinator for Master's Programs in the Basic Sciences by e-mail, or at (215) 503-5799.